-All membership requests are carefully considered and approved by the WJA's Ruling Council.
+All membership requests are carefully considered and approved by the WJA Board.
 To find out more about membership, how to join and our fee structure, contact the WJA.
 Telephone +44(0)208 320 1090.
 Email info@waterjetting.org.uk.

 WJA MEMBERSHIP - THE BENEFITS